saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-3-arista-eapi-using-pyeapi.md

 pprint.pprint(mlag_d)
 ```

-Let’s run the script in interactive mode:
+Now we run the script in interactive mode making it easy to check some additional details:

 ```python
 {'config': {'domain_id': None,